honzee/RNAseqCNV/README.md

 Users have the option to generate arm-level CNV figures with either

 ```
-RNAseqCNV_wrapper(config = "path/to/config", metadata = "path/to/metadata", snv_format = "vcf", **arm_lvl = TRUE**)
+RNAseqCNV_wrapper(config = "path/to/config", metadata = "path/to/metadata", snv_format = "vcf", arm_lvl = TRUE)
 ```
-or ticking the appropriate box in the shiny app interface.
+or checking the option in the Shiny app.

-The large panel in the middle is a close up of the main figure, specific for one chromosome.
+The middle panel is a zoom-in view of one chromosome in the main figure.
 In the upper part in addition to the random forest estimated alteration, there is also the percentage of trees in the model that agreed upon this alteration.
-On both sides of this panel, there are two MAF density graphs, one for p arm and one for q arm.
-For chromosomes without p arm there is only one side panel on the left.
+P and q arm's MAF density graphs are shown on either side.
+Chromosomes without p arm are adjusted accordingly.

 ##### 2.2.3 Estimation table <a name="estimation_table"></a>
 The estimated gender, arm-level alterations and chromosome number are saved in two tables in the output directory.
-The estimation_table.tsv is meant to store the output of RNAseqCNV models.
-The manual_an_table.tsv stores the corrections made by users inside the shiny app.
+The estimation_table.tsv stores the output of RNAseqCNV models.
+The manual_an_table.tsv stores the manually curated results by users through the Shiny app.

 - sample: sample name as in the metadata table
-- gender: gender as estimated with respect to the expression of genes on chromosome Y
+- gender: estimated based on the expression of genes on chromosome Y
 - chrom_n: final number of whole chromosomes in the samples (only high quality, whole chromosome CNVs are taken into account)
-- alterations: alterations as estimated by random forest model.
-Gain is marked by a "+" sign, loss by "-" sign, double gain (and higher) by two identical alterations with "+" sign.
-P and q letters specify the arm, where the CNV occurs. ? signifies lower confidence of the classification judged by the percentage of trees that voted for this alteration, these calls should be checked manually by the user.
+- alterations: alterations as estimated by Random Forest model.
+Gain: "+"; loss: "-"; double gain (and higher): "++"; double loss: "--". 'p' and 'q' specify the chromosomal arms. '?' signifies low confidence CNV calls, whhich should be manually checked.

 | sample         | gender | chrom_n | alterations                                                                                 |
 |----------------|--------|---------|---------------------------------------------------------------------------------------------|